mosn/layotto/docs/en/README.md

 Layotto is an application runtime developed using Golang, which provides various distributed capabilities for applications, such as state management, configuration management, and event pub/sub capabilities to simplify application development.

-Layotto uses the open source [MOSN](https://github.com/mosn/mosn) as the base, in addition to providing distributed capabilities, it also provides Service Mesh's ability to control traffic.
+Layotto is built on the open source data plane [MOSN](https://github.com/mosn/mosn) .In addition to providing distributed building blocks, Layotto can also serve as the data plane of Service Mesh and has the ability to control traffic.

 ## Motivation

-Layotto aims to combine Runtime with Service Mesh into one sidecar.
-No matter which product you are using as the Service Mesh data plane (e.g. Mosn,Envoy or any other product), you can always attach Layotto to it and add Multi-Runtime capabilities without adding new sidecars.
+Layotto aims to combine [Multi-Runtime](https://www.infoq.com/articles/multi-runtime-microservice-architecture/) with Service Mesh into one sidecar.
+No matter which product you are using as the Service Mesh data plane (e.g. MOSN,Envoy or any other product), you can always attach Layotto to it and add Multi-Runtime capabilities without adding new sidecars.

-For example, by adding Runtime capabilities to MOSN, a Layotto process can both [serve as the data plane of istio](en/start/istio/start) and provide various Runtime APIs (such as Configuration API, Pub/Sub API, etc.)
+For example, by adding Runtime capabilities to MOSN, a Layotto process can both [serve as the data plane of istio](https://mosn.io/layotto/#/en/start/istio/start.md) and provide various Runtime APIs (such as Configuration API, Pub/Sub API, etc.)

+In addition, we were surprised to find that a sidecar can do much more than that.
+We are trying to make Layotto even the runtime container of FaaS (Function as a service) and [reloadable sdk](https://github.com/mosn/layotto/issues/166) with the magic power of [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) .

 ## Features